nickjbedford/json-response/README.md

 $json = $response->toJSON();
 ```

-The response will contain the following data including the exception debug data:
+The response will contain the following data:

 ```json
 {